MEET THE FIBER OPTIC CENTER TEAM

 Ben Waite began his career at Fiber Optic Center (FOC) in 1995.
 Ben brings his extensive experience in technical field work, business strategy and engineering management to his position of President and CEO.
-Ben brings his manufacturing knowledge and experience into customers’ worldwide operations.
+His manufacturing knowledge and experience is invaluable to FOC customers’ worldwide operations.

 In addition to his responsibilities at FOC, Ben has been an active member of the New England Fiberoptic Council for many years, including NEFC board positions as Secretary, Treasurer, and President.
+He is also on the Board for the International Cable and Connectivity Symposium (IWCS).
 Ben graduated from Colby College with a BA in Physics, Math, and Science and Technology Studies.

 He and his wife reside outside New Bedford, with their three children, where they are deeply involved in their community and extended families.
 Outside of FOC, he can be found coaching youth Baseball and Soccer.